About Annette K. Baxter Travel Grants

 - Upload a single PDF including:

 - A statement signed by applicant's chair confirming that the applicant is enrolled in a graduate program at the signer's institution,

 - A copy of the applicant's registration receipt (in order to receive reimbursement).

-Each letter of application should include a brief statement by the student describing what university sources of funding, if any, are available; should stipulate that the applicant has no external support for travel to the convention from these or other funds; and should also state the applicant’s paper and session title, as it will appear on the program.
+Each letter of application should include a brief statement by the student describing the amount of their request (up to $400) and what university sources of funding, if any, are available; should stipulate that the applicant has no external support for travel to the convention from these or other funds; and should also state the applicant’s paper and session title, as it will appear on the program.

 Annette K. Baxter Student Convention Travel Grants are funded through a program of voluntary contributions.
 The ASA is committed to a very active solicitation of members’ contributions by a fund-raising campaign designed to underscore the importance of subsidizing and encouraging graduate student participation.
 Members can do this now by checking a space on the conference registration form or on the dues remittance form to indicate that members have added to their registration or dues payments a tax-deductible contribution to the fund.

 The American Studies Association is a 501(c)(3) not-for-profit organization chartered in the District of Columbia eligible to receive tax deductible donations and contributions.